HaivuUK/LaTeX-Guides/docs/thesis.md

 # Writing a Thesis in LaTeX

+!!! note
+    This template uses expl features in LaTeX3 and requires at least a 2024 distribution of LaTeX.
+Tested working on Overleaf and TeXLive 2024 as of 06-November-2024.

 Here you will find a template for writing a thesis in LaTeX.
 This template is designed to be a starting point for writing.
 It should not require changes to the document class, and should be able to be used as is.